prgayman/laravel-fcm/README.md

 # Laravel FCM

+# This package is deprecated new Package is https://github.com/prgayman/larafcm

 ## Introduction

 Laravel FCM is an easy to use package working with both Laravel and Lumen for sending push notification with [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) (FCM).